Chelsea Fernandez

-Chelsea Lovely Cabias Fernandez is a Filipino beauty pageant titleholder who represented the Philippines at The Miss Globe 2022 and finished in the Top 15.
-She reached the top six at Miss Universe Philippines 2025, and will represent her country at Miss Cosmo 2025 in Vietnam.
+Chelsea Lovely Cabias Fernandez is a Filipino beauty pageant titleholder who won the title of Miss Philippines Water 2019.
+She represented the Philippines at The Miss Globe 2022 and reached the Top 15.
+She reached the finals of Miss Universe Philippines 2025 and represented the Philippines at Miss Cosmo 2025 in Vietnam, and was the runner-up.

 Early life and education

 Chelsea Lovely Fernandez was born in Tacurong, Sultan Kudarat, Philippines.
 Shortly after birth, she was adopted and raised in Tacloban, Leyte.
 Fernandez studied mass communication, majoring in broadcasting.

 Pageantry

 Miss Philippines Earth 2019

 Fernandez represented Tacloban in Miss Philippines Earth 2019 and won the title of Miss Philippines Water 2019, one of the elemental titles in the pageant.

 Binibining Pilipinas 2022

 In 2022, she competed in Binibining Pilipinas as the representative of Tacloban.
 She won Binibining Pilipinas Globe 2022 and also received the special award of Miss Ever Bilena.